brpx/grafly-api-doc/migration.md

       "name": string,               # ...in plain text.
       "role": string,               # ...in plain text.
       "email": string,              # ...in plain text.
-      "photo": integer,             # ...reference to a media object of type "image".
+      "photo": string,              # ...reference to a media object of type "image".
       "bio": string,                # ...in plain text.
       "system_tags": [] of string,  # ...references to system tag objects (their IDs).